 With the temperatures dropping you can begin to see certain little critter invading your home.
 One of the most common rodent invaders in Utah is the Norway Rat.
 Norway Rats are found all throughout America and throughout the state of Utah.
 These rodents will invade homes to seek shelter from colder temperatures that provide a reliable food or water supply.
-Specialized Pest Control & Lawn Care will share more about Norway Rats and how you can keep them out of your home this fall and winter.
+Rentokil will share more about Norway Rats and how you can keep them out of your home this fall and winter.

 Norway Rats Invasive Species Identification